 • Chair: David Rakel, MD

-• Medical student education: In FY20, Office of Medical Student Education taught 482 UW School of Medicine and Public Health students through coursework, clerkship, preceptorships, required courses and electives.
+• Medical student education: In FY23, Office of Medical Student Education taught 447 UW School of Medicine and Public Health students through coursework, clerkship, preceptorships, required courses and electives.

-• Fellowships: Academic, addiction medicine, integrative health, primary care research and primary care sports medicine fellowships offered.
+• Fellowships: Academic, addiction medicine, integrative health, LGBTQ+ health, primary care research, and primary care sports medicine fellowships offered.

-• Research: $7.8M in grant awards in FY20.
-Research interests include addiction and substance misuse prevention and treatment, infectious disease surveillance and systems-engineering approaches for improving ambulatory care.
+• Research: $6.7M in grant awards in FY23.
+Research interests include addiction and substance misuse prevention and treatment, infectious disease surveillance, and pain management.
 Wisconsin Research and Education Network (WREN) also conducts research in partnership with primary care clinicians and communities statewide.

 For more details, view our annual reports.